Vincent and Franz

 The scandalous affair of Haji Morad

-The respectable rug merchant in bazaar?
+The respectable rug merchant in the bazaar?

 Ana!